stackbuilders/tutorials/tutorials/haskell/csv-encoding-decoding/tutorial.md

 {-# LANGUAGE RecordWildCards #-}
 ```

-Next, let's declare the module and add a list of explicit imports:
+Next, let's declare the module and add a list of explicit exports:

 ```haskell
 module OpenData